PunkWare/map-sql/doc/intro.md

 ```

 if a validator is defined for the database, 'insert', 'update', 'delete-key' and 'rename-key'
-will return the database unchanged if the conditions of the validator return false.
+will throw an 'IllegalStateException' exception if the conditions of the validator return false.

 ```clj
 (defn db-validator [new-db] (if-not (empty? new-db) (apply distinct? (map :name new-db)) true))